Why your workplace needs environmental monitoring

 Monitoring CO2 allows you to track key areas in real-time, and react appropriately to reduce elevated levels (in many places, opening a window is a start).

 The impact buildings have on occupants’ health and wellbeing is now a concern for employees in the wake of the COVID-19 pandemic.
-Poor IAQ can affect the overall health of your employees, something that is directly reflected in absence rates.
-This happens because germs are disseminated much faster when air isn’t refreshed, increasing the chances that multiple people are susceptible to catch and spread an illness.
+Poor IAQ affects the overall health of your employees, which is directly reflected in absence rates.
+This happens because germs are disseminated much faster when air isn’t refreshed, increasing the spread of illnesses.

 Temperature and humidity also play a vital role in the survival rate of viruses.
 Low humidity can cause mucous membranes to dry out, which compromises our body’s natural defence to viruses.

 Investing in a good ventilation system and monitoring your indoor environment is a far more economical alternative to losing key team members for prolonged periods.
-The Office for National Statistics report showed that absenteeism through sickness in the workplace cost the UK economy 137 million working days in 2016, (equating to around £18 billion).
+The Office for National Statistics report showed that workplace absenteeism through sickness cost the UK economy 137 million working days in 2016, (equating to around £18 billion).
 Symptoms of Sick Building Syndrome (SBS), such as coughs and colds, were the most common reason for sickness absence.
-By monitoring air quality in the workplace, you can optimise working conditions by preventing SBS and stemming the transmission of viruses.
+By monitoring workplace air quality, you can optimise working conditions by preventing SBS and stemming the transmission of viruses.

-It is becoming increasingly apparent that physical and mental wellbeing is now a top priority for employees, particularly for millennials, who currently make up 35% of the UK workforce.
-The vast majority of people now consider health and well-being offerings when choosing an employer, making it an essential consideration in terms of both talent attraction and retention.
+It's clear that physical and mental wellbeing is now a top priority for employees: especially millennials, who currently make up 35% of the UK workforce.
+The vast majority of people now consider health and wellbeing offerings when choosing an employer, making it essential for both talent attraction and retention.